rafrsr/licenser/README.md

 ## Install

-You can grab a copy of rafrsr/licenser in either of the following ways.
+You can grab a copy of `rafrsr/licenser` in either of the following ways.

 ### As a phar

 You can simply download a pre-compiled and ready-to-use version as a Phar to any directory.
-Simply download the latest `licenser.phar.zip` file from our releases page:
+Simply download the latest `licenser.phar` file from our releases page:

 [Latest release](https://github.com/rafrsr/licenser/releases/latest)